mmlacak/crochess/docs/source/libcc/cctags.rst

     Function returning descriptive string as used in user messages, based on lost tag.

-    :param ltt: :c:type:`CcLosingTagType` value.
+    :param ltt: A lost tag, :c:type:`CcLosingTagType` value.
     :param capitalize: Flag, whether string should be capitalized.
     :param no_tag: Flag, whether should also describe no-tag value.
     :returns: Valid pointer to null-terminated string literal, do not try to :c:func:`free()` it.
               String can be empty, if tag cannot be lost.

-.. c:function:: CcLosingTagType cc_convert_tag_to_losing( CcTagType te )
+.. c:function:: CcLosingTagType cc_convert_tag_to_losing( CcPieceTagType ptt )

-    Converts ordinary tag into lost tag.
+    Converts ordinary tag accompanying a given piece into a lost tag.

     Ordinary tag values without equivalent losing tag value are converted into :c:enumerator:`CC_LTE_NoneLost` instead.

-    :param te: :c:type:`CcTagType` value.
+    :param ptt: A piece and its tag, :c:type:`CcPieceTagType` value.
     :returns: :c:type:`CcLosingTagType` value.

-.. c:function:: CcTagType cc_convert_tag_from_losing( CcLosingTagType ltt )

-    Converts losing tag into ordinary tag.

-    :param ltt: :c:type:`CcLosingTagType` value.
-    :returns: :c:type:`CcTagType` value.

-.. c:function:: bool cc_losing_tag_is_congruent( CcLosingTagType ltt_1, CcLosingTagType ltt_2 )
+.. c:function:: CcPieceTagType cc_set_piece_tag_from_losing( CcPieceTagType ptt, CcLosingTagType ltt, bool override_conflicting_tag )

-    Function checks if two losing tags are congruent.

-    For losing tags to be congruent, at least both has to be enumerations.
-    If both are valid enumerations, they also have to be the same.

-    So, if any losing tag is :c:enumerator:`CC_LTE_NoneLost`, the other just have to be any :c:type:`CcLosingTagType` enumeration.
+    Sets ordinary tag to a given piece, based on a given lost tag.

+    A given piece can have its tag already set, flag :c:var:`override_conflicting_tag` controls whether a given tag would be overwritten.

-    :param ltt_1: A losing tag, :c:type:`CcLosingTagType` value.
+    :param ptt: A piece and its tag, :c:type:`CcPieceTagType` value.
-    :param ltt_2: Other losing tag, :c:type:`CcLosingTagType` value.
+    :param ltt: A lost tag, :c:type:`CcLosingTagType` value.
-    :returns: :c:data:`true` if losing tags are congruent, :c:data:`false` otherwise.
-    :seealso: :c:macro:`CC_LOSING_TAG_IS_ENUMERATOR()`, :c:macro:`CC_LOSING_TAG_IS_VALID()`
+    :param override_conflicting_tag: Flag, whether to also override any conflicting tag, if it exists.
+    :returns: A piece with its new tag set if successful, a given piece (and its original tag) otherwise.

 .. _lbl-libcc-cctags-sourcecodeheader: